fleetdm/fleet/docs/3-Contribution/2-Testing.md

 ```
 Redis tests expect a redis instance at `127.0.0.1:6379`.

-Both the Redis and MySQL tests will also be automatically enabled with Docker links.
-You can check out the CircleCI configuration file(`circle.yml`) for an example of how to use Docker links to run integration tests.
 #### JavaScript linters

 To run all JavaScript linters and static analyzers, run the following: